giovanniscerra/IpGeoFencing/README.md

 # IpGeoFencing
 A simple and easily extensible IP geo-fencing engine

+## Overview
+Geo-fencing is the use of virtual geographic perimeters to determine the behavior of an application.
+Provided a specific coordinate (latitude and longitude), a geo-fencing engine can determine to which virtal geographic area or areas the location belongs to, and consequentially take action.

+The IP geo-fencing engine in this project run based on specific IP addresses.
+The engine would first translate the IP address into a geographic location, using the free CSV database provided by IP2Location
+[CSV database](https://lite.ip2location.com/database/db11-ip-country-region-city-latitude-longitude-zipcode-timezone "[https://geojson.org/](https://lite.ip2location.com/database/db11-ip-country-region-city-latitude-longitude-zipcode-timezone)") (included in the project).

+The engine then determines which of the configured geographic areas contain the location, and for each match fires the correspondent configured action.
+Geographic areas can be configured in the engine by importing a file in [GeoJSON format](https://geojson.org/ "https://geojson.org/").
+Sample GeoJSON files are included in this project for testing purposes, and also freely available for the public on the [opendatasoft website](https://public.opendatasoft.com/explore/ "https://public.opendatasoft.com/explore/").

 ## Configuring the geo-fencing engine
 ```csharp
 var engine = new IPGeoFencingEngineBuilder()